danielaparker/jsoncons/README.md

 Release 0.19
 ------------

+Made json_exception a base class for all json exceptions

 Added root() method to json_deserializer to get a reference to the json value

 Removed swap_root() method from json_deserializer